lightnode/TheJoyProject/README.md

 ### Tasks
 Tasks in a Colony are used to coordinate work and facilitate the earning of reputation.
 Completing tasks gets you paid and/or earns you reputation in the form of a token, in our case: [A Token of JOY](https://etherscan.io/token/0xd9fba6e4bcc44e3429ae4aea0fa480cb451f3ea9)

+TODO: Standardize naming conventions for Tasks (e.g. `<CHAPTER TITLE>: Contribute a recipe to the <chapter> chapter in _Cookin' Crypto Style!_`

 ### Domains
 The JOY Project is organized into Domains.
-Each Chapter has its own Domain.

-Domains are a structure for compartmentalizing the work and shared resources of a colony into smaller, more specialized sub-groups which are analogous to the departments of a traditional company (or chapters in a cookbook).
+Domains are a structure for compartmentalizing the work and shared resources of a colony into smaller, more specialized sub-groups which are analogous to the departments of a traditional company.
 Given the flexibility of Colony domains, a colony could forseeably branch off into something greater than its initial purpose.

 In addition to Chapter Domains, the initial base domains in The JOY Project are:
-- Chef
-- Producer
-- Patron
+- Chef - Craft and share a detailed recipe for _Cookin' Crypto Style!_
+- Producer - Create a recipe in the `Chef` Domain used in someone else's dish OR Provide the ingredient and/or prepared items for someone else's recipe
+- Patron - Purchase something from a JOY Market OR Contribute ETH/DAI to The Joy Project
-- Designer
+- Designer - Craft Artwork for The JOY Project
-- Publisher
+- Publisher - Pinners and Printers

 ### The JOY Token